 What do you really need to bring with you to get your work done?
-If you’re a location independent freelancer like I am your basic necessities include a laptop (I use a Google Chromebook), some sort of reliable wifi hotspot, mobile phone, and a notebook.
+If you’re a location independent freelancer you need a few basic necessities.
+This items include a laptop (I use a Google Chromebook), some sort of reliable wifi hotspot, mobile phone, and a notebook.

-Between calls with my business coach, chats with my accountability partners, and Google Hangouts with mastermind groups, I spend an average of 5-6 hours a week in meetings.
+Between calls with my business coach and meetups with my accountability partners, I spend an average of 5-6 hours a week in meetings.
 That’s a lot of time I’m not working or getting paid.

 Don’t get me wrong, being accountable and talking through issues with my business coach, is time well-spent on my business.
 But there comes a season when you need to take time off for a few months and spend those hours elsewhere.

 Anytime I say the words “outsourcing” I’m met with the reaction that it will take too much time or money to use outsourcing as a way to get more done.
 But I’m here to tell you those are just excuses!
-I’ve proven that you can be more productive and essentially clone yourself, by outsourcing a few small tasks to someone else.
+I’ve proven that you can be more productive without being a workaholic by outsourcing a few small tasks.

 It’s likely you’ll be traveling a lot during this busy time of year.
 So how do you balance spending time with family and friends while not falling behind on work?
 The best solution is to have a honest conversations.